 Muting the microphone is also possible by pressing the mic volume on the right.
 When the microphone is muted, the front-facing green power button becomes red.
 The green/red color scheme makes it much simpler to determine whatever mode you are in.
 In contrast, the Yeti’s light either shines or blinks red, leaving you in the dark.

 Regardless, the Blue Raspberry microphone is something to think about.
 It features excellent sound quality that focuses on your voice and instrument sounds.
-It is also worth mentioning that the microphone is well-suited for capturing sounds from various instruments, making it a viable option for musicians, singers or vocalists, audio engineers, producers, and a variety of other professionals who may need such a microphone.

 In terms of sound, you’re unlikely to find a microphone that gives so much excellent for a condenser microphone at such a low price as the Blue Raspberry.